QCD thermalization: Ab initio approaches and interdisciplinary connections: Big picture questions and outline of the review

-The other limit is that of very strong ’t Hooft coupling of $\alpha_S N_c\rightarrow \infty$, as the number of colors $N_c\rightarrow \infty$.
-In this limit, holographic approaches based on gauge-gravity duality~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} are robust and can be used to obtain exact results in ``QCD-like" non-Abelian gauge theories.
-The best understood example of a holographic quantum field theory is the ${\cal N} = 4$ superconformal Yang-Mills theory.
-This and other holographic setups, including theories with less supersymmetry and/or with running couplings, are described by solutions of classical gravity with matter in 5-dimensional anti-de Sitter geometries.

-Ab initio calculations at strong coupling using holography predict the applicability of hydrodynamics over a time scale set by the local energy density, when the expanding matter in heavy-ion collisions settings is characterized by a large spatial anisotropy in its energy-momentum tensor~\cite{Chesler:2009cy,Chesler:2010bi,Heller:2011ju}.
-This is at variance with the presumption of local thermal equilibrium for the applicability of hydrodynamics and has led to a paradigm shift in which the transition to hydrodynamic flow is referred to as hydrodynamization rather than thermalization~\cite{CasalderreySolana:2011us}.

-A potentially rich line of inquiry is to isolate what features of the nonequilibrium evolution of strongly correlated/coupled quark-gluon matter are universal.
-One example is the approach to local thermal equilibrium governed by viscous hydrodynamics, with the differences between frameworks manifesting themselves in the values of transport coefficients.
+A potentially rich line of inquiry is to isolate which features of the non-equilibrium evolution of strongly correlated or coupled quark-gluon matter are universal.
+One example is universal dynamics in the approach to local thermal equilibrium governed by viscous hydrodynamics.
 Another example is universality in time dependence across a class of non-equilibrium states for certain observables.
-In the weak coupling scenario, at high occupancies, these are far-from-equilibrium attractors associated with non-thermal fixed points~\cite{Berges:2008wm}.
-A further example, for both weakly and strongly coupled models, is the emergence of hydrodynamic attractors~\cite{Heller:2015dha,Romatschke:2017vte}.
+In a weak coupling scenario, at high occupancies, these include far-from-equilibrium attractors associated with non-thermal fixed points~\cite{Berges:2008wm,Berges:2013eia,Berges:2013fga}.

-A related important set of questions concerns the use of effective theories like hydrodynamics for systems far away from equilibrium.
-It's been shown recently that the solution of kinetic equations with quarks and gluons exhibits the emergence of early hydrodynamic-like behavior around a far-from-equilibrium state~\cite{Mazeliauskas:2018yef}, which is qualitatively different from the more conventional formulation of hydrodynamics~\cite{Romatschke:2003ms,Martinez:2012tu,Bazow:2013ifa}.
-A quantitative answer to these questions can better clarify the sense in which we understand information extracted from experiment to provide evidence for the QGP as a thermal fluid.

-Yet another line of inquiry is to determine how features of the dynamics evolve between the weakly coupled and strongly coupled regimes.
-In particular, it has been shown that some features of hydrodynamization appear to evolve smoothly with~$\upeta/s$~\cite{Keegan:2015avk,Heller:2016rtz, Grozdanov:2016vgg}.

-The role of topology in far-from-equilibrium dynamics is a fascinating question with wide appeal.
-The idea of a Chiral Magnetic Effect (CME)~\cite{Kharzeev:2007jp} was first introduced in the context of heavy-ion collisions and is now much investigated in condensed matter physics~\cite{Li:2016vlc}.
-Outstanding questions in the heavy-ion context have to do with the role of topological transitions~\cite{Mace:2016svc}, their relation to the infrared structure of the Glasma~\cite{Berges:2017igc}, the persistence of induced magnetic fields, and the development of chiral kinetic theory and anomalous hydrodynamics describing the evolution of the CME~\cite{Kharzeev:2015znc}.